 These signs can help avoid misconceptions when assessing who needs help:

 Fledglings are young birds who are covered with a mix of fuzzy down and some flight feathers.
 They have often left the nest and are on the ground learning how to fly.
 They can be found hanging on low branches or maybe even hiding under bushes.
 Let these feathery friends be!
 They are just doing what they are meant to be doing, learning how to fly from mom and dad.

 Keep your eyes open for nestling babies, they have few to no feathers.
 When nestlings are found on the ground they are unable to fly and require immediate attention.

 So, what can you do to take precautions?

-If you suspect a baby bird in your neighborhood has been injured or displaced call our Wildlife Rescue team right away.
-Time is of the essence, the sooner medical care is provided, the higher the chances of survival.
+If you suspect a baby bird in your neighborhood has been injured or displaced call our Support Centre at 604-526-7275 for COVID-19 protocols and wildlife.